uranshishko/nano-ms/README.md

-req.app; // holds an instance of NanoMS req.body; // holds the request body. retuns a Buffer if no parsing middleware is used req.cookies; // holds an object with key value pairs req.getHeader(/* header */); // returns header or undefined if non-existent req.query(/* query */); // returns url query. returns undefined in non-existent. returns an object of all url queries by default. res.status(/* status-code */); // used to specify the status-code to be returned. returns res.
+req.app; // holds an instance of NanoMS req.body; // holds the request body. retuns a Buffer if no parsing middleware is used req.cookies; // holds an object with key value pairs req.params; // holds an object with key value pairs representing named router parameters and their values. req.getHeader(/* header */); // returns header or undefined if non-existent req.query(/* query */); // returns url query. returns undefined in non-existent. returns an object of all url queries by default. res.status(/* status-code */); // used to specify the status-code to be returned. returns res.